 Tips: Best Format for Ripping Movies on DVDs to NAS Drive

-Step 1: Open File Station.
+Step 1: Open File Station on your Synology NAS.

 Transfer DVD to NAS